One Health

 Kentucky is a strong agricultural state with almost 14 million acres of farmland covering over 50% of the state.
 The Kentucky poultry industry is No. 7 in the country and growing, and the sheep industry has grown 21% since 2021.
 Kentucky is the No. 1 cattle production state east of the Mississippi River, is No. 5 in the nation in raising goats and boasts a $23.4 billion world-class equine industry.

-Assembling UK and Kentucky government personnel working on human, animal and environmental health could lead to the development of cross-disciplinary approaches to finding solutions for early detection and managing emerging infectious diseases in the interface of human-animal-environment.
-The main goal of UK One Health (UKOH) is to bring together faculty, staff and trainees from various UK colleges and state agencies to increase awareness of One Health and identify and solve health threats to humans, animals and the environment through multidisciplinary collaborations.
+The main goal of the One Health Initiative is to bring together faculty, staff and trainees from various UK colleges and state agencies to increase awareness of One Health and identify and solve health threats to humans, animals and the environment through multidisciplinary collaborations.

 Funding